-Emmy Bean is a musician-in-residence at Children’s Hospital University of Illinois, and is a singer, theater artist and teacher living in Chicago.
+Emmy Bean is a musician-in-residence at Children’s Hospital University of Illinois and Ann & Robert H. Lurie Children’s Hospital of Chicago, and is a singer, theater artist and teacher living in Chicago.
 She performs frequently with Theatre Oobleck, Curious Theater Branch, and The Neo-Futurists.
 She writes songs and performs with Chris Schoen and T-Roy Martin in the trio 80 Foots Per Minute.
 Other performance work includes appearances at the Parlor in Philadelphia, Judson Church in New York City, Studio Theater in Washington DC, and Sandglass Theater in Putney, VT.
 She has toured with Amanda Maddock’s play “Mrs. Wright’s Escape” and co-created the “Three Piggy Opera” at Links Hall in Chicago.
 Since 2008, she has worked as an Associate Curator at the Great Small Works International Toy Theater Festival in New York City.
 She holds an M.A. in Interdisciplinary Arts from Columbia College Chicago and a B.A. in Religion from Vassar College, with a concentration in Music and Culture.

-Dan Kerr-Hobert is a Theatre Artist-In-Residence at Ann & Robert H. Lurie Children’s Hospital of Chicago.
-He is an ensemble member of Blair Thomas and Company, former Artistic Director of Sans-culottes Theater and Manifest Theatre, and a regular collaborator with the Chicago Neofuturists.
-As a renowned director, deviser, performer, and puppet designer, his work has been seen throughout the United States at venues such as the MCA, the DIA, NJPAC, Steppenwolf, the Pritzker Pavilion, HERE Arts Center in New York, Dad’s Garage in Atlanta and The Actors Theatre of Louisville.
+Dan Kerr-Hobert is a Theatre Artist-In-Residence at Ann & Robert H. Lurie Children’s Hospital of Chicago and Rush University Children’s Hospital.
+He is an ensemble member of The Neo-Futurists Theater, a long time collaborator of Blair Thomas and Company, and the former Artistic Director of Sans-culottes Theater and Manifest Theatre.
+As a prolific writer, director, deviser, performer, and puppet designer, his work has been seen at The Chicago Symphony Orchestra, La Monnaie de Munt in Belgium, Chicago’s Museum of Contemporary Art, The Wooly Mammoth Theatre in Washington D.C., the Detroit Institute of Art, NJPAC, Steppenwolf Theatre, the Pritzker Pavilion, HERE Arts Center in New York, Dad’s Garage in Atlanta and The Actors Theatre of Louisville.
 Additionally, he has taught at The Theatre School at DePaul University and the Art Institute of Chicago.
 Dan is an alum of the Acting program at The Theatre School at DePaul University.